 Since 1971, August 26th has been designated as Women’s Equality Day in the U.S. The day commemorates the certification of the 19th Amendment to the U.S. Constitution that granted women the right to vote in 1920.
 The day also honors the Women’s Suffrage Movement.
 At NC State, the commemoration aims to call attention to women’s continuing efforts to obtain full equality.

 At this year’s luncheon, LaTosha Bradley and Dr. Alex Graves of the Office of Diversity and Inclusion in the College of Agriculture and Life Sciences gave the welcome and opening remarks.
 Melissa Green, director of the Center for Student Leadership, Ethics and Public Service, introduced this year’s keynote speaker, Renee Wells, director of the NC State GLBT Center.

 Historically, Women’s Equality Day has focused on the gains of women in the U.S. since women’s suffrage took effect.
 However, these celebrated privileges have been most often enjoyed by a select few, namely, wealthy white women.

-In her remarks, Wells skillfully traced the history and evolution of this legislation and the lived experiences of other groups of women who have always existed but have never received the same acknowledgement, rights or privileges.
+In her remarks, Wells skillfully traced the history and evolution of this legislation and the lived experiences of other groups of women who have always existed but have never received the same acknowledgment, rights or privileges.
 For example, Wells pointed out that the oft-cited statistic that women earn 77 cents for every dollar that men earn applies only to white women.
 The amount decreases for black women, Latinx women and other groups of women.